Respect is important: Yomi Fabiyi on Iyabo Ojo and Nkechi Blessing's suspension

 The moment you are breaking her, be ready to break me: Nkechi Blessing’s partner fires back at TAMPAN

-Taking to his Instagram page, the actor in a lengthy post stated that in serious matters with criminal undertone, people should stop relying on ndiscretion,jungle justice or social media.
+Taking to his Instagram page, the actor in a lengthy post stated that in serious matters with a criminal undertone, people should stop relying on their discretion, jungle justice or social media.

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-Addressing how personally Nkechi Blessing and Iyabo Ojo too the Baba Ijesha matter and offended people in the process, Fabiyi said that they might have been insulting and abusing their parents.
+Addressing how personally Nkechi Blessing and Iyabo Ojo took the Baba Ijesha matter and offended people in the process, Fabiyi said that they might have been insulting and abusing their parents.

 He also said the same for people who have been indulging the actresses.